hardkoded/puppeteer-sharp/docfx_project/examples/LogCDPCommunication.md

 }
 ```

-Now we can use `GetLoggerFactory` to inject a logger into Puppeteer.LaunchAsync or Puppeteer.ConnectAsync.
+Now we can use `GetLoggerFactory` to inject a logger into Puppeteer.LaunchAsync or Puppeteer.ConnectAsync method.

 ```cs
 using (var browser = await Puppeteer.LaunchAsync(browserOptions, GetLoggerFactory()))